A Qualitative Study of the Dynamic Behavior for Adaptive Gradient Algorithms: Introduction

 \section{Introduction}

-Adaptive gradient algorithms \cite{duchi2011adaptive, Tieleman2012, kingma2014adam,reddi2018convergence}, especially RMSprop \cite{Tieleman2012} and Adam \cite{kingma2014adam}, have demonstrated superior performance in training modern machine learning models, e.g. deep neural networks.
+Adaptive gradient algorithms \citep{duchi2011adaptive, Tieleman2012, kingma2014adam}, in particular RMSprop \citep{Tieleman2012} and Adam \citep{kingma2014adam}, have demonstrated superior performance in training modern machine learning models, e.g. deep neural networks.
 Distinguished from the vanilla gradient descent (GD) or stochastic gradient descent (SGD), adaptive gradient algorithms use a coordinate-wise scaling of the update direction.
-The scaling factors are adaptively determined by using the past gradients \cite{duchi2011adaptive}, which makes the analysis of these algorithms much more challenging.
+The scaling factors are adaptively determined by using the history of past gradients \citep{duchi2011adaptive}, which makes the understanding and analysis of these algorithms much more challenging.

-Recent theoretical efforts \cite{reddi2018convergence,zhou2018convergence,xie2020linear,li2019convergence, chen2018convergence} have focused on establishing the convergence of adaptive gradient algorithms.
+Recent theoretical efforts \citep{reddi2018convergence,zhou2018convergence,xie2020linear,li2019convergence, chen2018convergence} have focused on establishing the convergence of adaptive gradient algorithms.
 However, these results are still unsatisfactory, since they cannot explain any of the particular features of these adaptive gradient algorithms.
-Moreover, all these results usually require taking the limit that the step size $\eta_t$ goes to zero, e.g. $\eta_t = 1/\sqrt{t}$.
-However, in practice, one usually starts with a large step size and only decays the step size for several times during the training process.
-For the most of iterations, the step size is actually fixed.
-So It is interesting to see what happens for not only the convergence but also the behavior of whole training curve with a fixed step size.
-Figure~\ref{fig: loss} shows an example of full-batch Adam with a fixed step size.
-One can see that even with full batch, the loss curve does not decrease monotonically: Small oscillations and large spikes appear shortly after initialization.
-This complicated loss pattern, especially the large spikes, makes it difficult to pick a good stopping time.
+Moreover, all these results require taking the limit that the learning rate $\eta_t$ goes to zero, e.g. $\eta_t = 1/\sqrt{t}$.
+However, in practice, one usually starts with a large learning rate and only decays the learning rate several times during the training process.
+For the most of iterations, the learning rate is fixed.
+So it is interesting to see what happens when the learning rate is fixed.
+Figure~\ref{fig: loss} shows the dynamical behavior of full-batch Adam with a fixed learning rate for one classification problem and one regression problem, respectively.
+For both cases, one can see that the training curve does not behave monotonically even for this full batch setting.
+Large spikes keep repeatedly appearing in the late phase of the training.

+These spikes may not cause serious problems for typical computer vision and NLP tasks.
+For these applications, the data are either highly noisy or very limited, the learning is mainly dominated by the generalization gap (as shown in the left panel of Figure \ref{fig: loss}).
+Typically, a training loss ~$10^{-2}\sim 10^{-3}$ is sufficient to select a good model.
+However, for many scientific computing tasks, such as fitting a target function and numerically solving PDEs, we are more interested in high-precision solutions.
+For these problems, the training data are relatively clean and easy to obtain, which reduces the risk of overfitting.
+Hence, lower training loss is always desired.
+The large spikes in the late phase make it difficult to pick a good stopping time, as shown in the right panel of Figure \ref{fig: loss}.